Career Timeline of Cody Bellinger: Major Achievements and Milestones

 2017: All-Star and Rookie of the Year

-2018: Batting adjustments
+2018: Batting Stance Adjustments

-2018: NL West Title and NLCS MVP
+2018: NL West Title and Postseason Performance

-2018: Home Run and Stance Adjustment
+2018: Second Season Home Run and Adjustments

 2018: NLCS MVP

-In 2018, Cody Bellinger was named the MVP of the National League Championship Series after an extra innings walk-off single, helping the Dodgers reach the World Series.
+In 2018, Cody Bellinger was named the MVP of the National League Championship Series after hitting an extra innings walk-off single, helping the Dodgers reach the World Series.

 April 2019: Player of the Month